Founder & CEO

 The union, which had previously not had an internal political operation, became a New York political heavyweight known for its members’ effective campaign volunteer work and its staff’s organizing and political research skills.
 Prior to his work at HTC, Neal served as the Deputy Director of Strategic Affairs for UNITE HERE, the national hotel worker’s union, where he founded and led the union’s new hotel development program.
 This program was the single most successful program for organizing new workers into the union in UNITE HERE’s history.

-Neal’s inaugural efforts with MPS include successful campaigns for Brooklyn District Attorney, the Vote Yes on Proposal 1 campaign to expand commercial gaming in New York State, and the New Haven, CT mayoral race.
-In each of these cases, Neal and the MPS team strategized and implemented road maps to victory against steep odds.
-In Brooklyn, Ken Thompson was a first-time candidate facing a 23-year incumbent.
+Neal’s political, issue-based, and corporate campaign work includes leading Governor Cuomo’s 2014 re-election, passage of the nation’s first $15 minimum wage law, passage of Uber, and the election of Councilman Corey Johnson as New York City Council Speaker.
+Neal also helped elect Ken Thompson, a first-time candidate facing a 23-year incumbent, in the race for Brooklyn District Attorney.
 Thompson defeated the incumbent 55% to 44% in the primary and 75% to 25% in the general election, becoming the first person to unseat a sitting New York City District Attorney since 1955 and Brooklyn’s first African American DA.
-For Proposal 1, the public voted on a statewide ballot to allow the largest expansion of commercial gaming in New York State’s history.
+His inaugural campaign at MPS was Proposal 1, a statewide ballot to allow the largest expansion of commercial gaming in New York State’s history.
 Proposal 1 was passed by a margin of 57% to 43%.
-In New Haven, though Toni Harp shared a crowded ballot with three other candidates, she still received 50% of the vote in the four-way race, becoming New Haven’s first female mayor.
+And in New Haven, though Toni Harp shared a crowded ballot with three other candidates, she received 50% of the vote in the four-way race, becoming New Haven’s first female mayor.

 Senior Vice President